OwnZones/efp/README.md

 // mDataContent is containing the content descriptor
 // mBroken is true if data in the superFrame is missing
 // mPts contains the pts value used in the superFrame
+// mDts contains the pts value used in the superFrame
 // mCode contains the code sent (if used)
 // mStream is the stream number to associate to the data
 // mFlags contains the flags used by the superFrame